 Stage two of the ALIS upgraded the existing open race scheme with a pressurised pipe network including the installation of new telemetry network to enable water to be monitored electronically and remotely.

-The project team built on the strong relationship with Ashburton Lyndhurst Irrigation Ltd (ALIL) established through the execution of stage one of the scheme, and were involved in the early project development and concept design works.
-Monadelphous (formerly Water Infrastructure Group) were awarded the detailed design and construction Contract for stage two in late 2013.
+The project team built on the strong relationship with Ashburton Lyndhurst Irrigation Ltd (ALIL) established through the execution of stage one of the scheme, and was involved in the early project development and concept design works.
+Monadelphous (formerly Water Infrastructure Group) was awarded the detailed design and construction Contract for stage two in late 2013.
 The team engaged with land owners to determine their individual requirements, location of property connection points, expectations, and circumstances to develop the concept design and costings.

 Scope of work